odashi/nmtkit/doc/training.md

   <dt>best_dev_log_ppl</dt><dd>The best model according to the translation probability over the *dev* data.</dd>
 </dl>

-We also could output similar contents to `training.log` by specifying `--log-to-stderr` option:
+We also could output similar contents as `training.log` to stderr by specifying `--log-to-stderr` option:

     src/bin/train \